Hims & Hers Health Inc. (HIMS) Shares Up Despite Recent Market Volatility

-Hims & Hers Health Inc. (NYSE: HIMS)’s stock price has increased by 3.62 compared to its previous closing price of 9.54.
-However, the company has seen a fall of -1.45% in its stock price over the last five trading days.
+Hims & Hers Health Inc. (NYSE: HIMS)’s stock price has increased by 2.72 compared to its previous closing price of 9.91. however, the company has experienced a 6.82% increase in its stock price over the last five trading days.

 Is It Worth Investing in Hims & Hers Health Inc. (NYSE: HIMS) Right Now?